akasha/akasha/README.md

 * Some of the type mappings from WebIDL to java are not mapped in a java-friendly manner.
 The most obvious example is how sequences of non-double numeric values or nullable non-double primitives are mapped to java.
 The numeric values are mapped to `java.lang.Double` as that will map to javascript `number` when compiled.
 It is unclear on the best strategy to address this mismatch.
+This is no different from other bindings such as Elemental2.

 # Contributing